kwabenaOwusu/CoronaInterventionsABM/README.md

  ### Quaranining-by-officials
  * Infectious individuals are removed from the general population with probability _efficiency-contact-tracing_ to the isolation centers for treatment.
- * After _recovery-symptomatic_ days at the hospital, they either recover (and returned to the general population) or die.
+ * After _recovery-symptomatic_ days at the isolation centers, they either recover (and returned to the general population) or die.
- * The probability of recovery is dependent on the number of individuals being treated at the hospital, i.e. recovery             becomes less likely as the number of individuals at the hospitals increases.
+ * The probability of recovery is of symtomatic individuals is dependent on the number of individuals being treated at the hospital, i.e. recovery becomes less likely as the number of individuals at the hospitals increases.
  * This setting reflects that the health-care quality becomes poorer as the health system becomes over-capacited.

       #### Pseudocode of contact tracing to treatment at hospital